JimMcL/Distfor/README.md

 | block        | optional (default 1) | Block number to be processed, between 1 and total blocks | `thisBlock`     |
 | total blocks | optional (default 1) | Total number of blocks                                   | `totalBlocks`   |

+Start by deciding on the number of blocks you wish to break the task into.
+To get an idea of the total calculation time, you can start by processing a single block.
+After a while (seconds or minutes), a very crude estimate of the finishing time for the task is displayed.
+Once you know the expected finish time, you can decide whether it is worth splitting the task into multiple blocks to be run concurrently.

 ### `check-block-files.R`

 can be used to check the results of distance calculations for individual blocks.
 It performs some heuristic checks on the CSV files output by `calc-distances.R`.